The Magic of Heart-Centered Living

 Manifestation begins with embodiment.
 This page teaches readers how to live, move, and speak from the vibration of what they hope to receive.

-What you attract isn’t only about what you want.
+What you attract is not only shaped by what you want.

-When you change your energy, you change what can stay in your space.
+When your energy changes, what can stay in your space begins to change too.

-Need feels like: “I’ll feel safe when I get it.”
+I will feel safe when I get it.

-“I’ll be at peace when it finally happens.”
+I will be at peace when it finally happens.

 Alignment feels different.

-Your energy communicates before you say a word.
+Your energy communicates before you ever say a word.

 It shows up in your choices.